 - Gas smell from furnace

 If your furnace smells like burning, it’s likely occurring when you turn on your furnace for the first time in the fall.
 Like anything else in your home, your furnace gets dusty over time.
 This dust burns up when you turn on the heat, resulting in the burning dust smell from your furnace.

 Cause: Electrical Problem

-If your furnace smells like burning plastic or burning rubber, it might have an electrical problem.
-This smell of burning can be caused by melting plastic wire casing, which is a safety issue.
+If your furnace smells like burning plastic or burning rubber, it might have an electrical issue.
+This smell of burning can be created by melting plastic wire casing, which is a safety hazard.
 If you’re experiencing a melted plastic smell, turn off your heating system right away and call us at for furnace repair.

 Cause: Overheated Motor or Cracked Furnace Exchanger

-If it cracks, carbon monoxide can seep into your house.
-This colorless gas is fatal in large doses.
-So, it’s important to have an HVAC professional do annual furnace maintenance and have functional carbon monoxide detectors.
+If it cracks, carbon monoxide can seep into your home.
+This invisible gas is fatal in heavy concentrations.
+So, it’s important to have an HVAC professional do routine furnace maintenance and have functional carbon monoxide detectors.

 Other signs of a cracked heat exchanger include:

 - Yellow burner flame, instead of blue